hay/dataknead/docs/index.rst

 The API is as minimal as possible and `fluent <https://en.wikipedia.org/wiki/Fluent_interface>`_.

-I try to use as many existing and well-tested libraries as possible.
-For example, the XML loader uses the excellent `xmltodict <https://github.com/martinblech/xmltodict>`_ module.
+The loaders for the different file formats are built upon existing and well-tested libraries like `xmltodict <https://github.com/martinblech/xmltodict>`_ and `openpyxl <https://openpyxl.readthedocs.io/en/stable/index.html>`_.

 Installation
 ------------